 All three LaCrosse models come with a four-speed automatic transmission.
 It works flawlessly.

 As mentioned, the LaCrosse handles quite well.
-The steering is quite precise, really biting into the pavement when you want to turn.
-It has terrific body roll control, meaning it's not bouncing and yawing around when pushed harder on rural roads.
-The suspension used in the CX and CXS is about 20 percent stiffer than in the old Regal or Century, with larger stabilizer bars, so the LaCrosse handles better than those cars.
+The steering is precise, really biting into the pavement when you want to turn.
+LaCrosse has terrific body roll control, meaning it's not bouncing and yawing around when pushed harder on rural roads.
+The suspension used in the CX and CXL is about 20 percent stiffer than in the old Regal or Century, with larger stabilizer bars, so the LaCrosse handles better than those cars.

-We found the CSX more sporty to drive on winding roads in Northern Michigan.
-We later pushed one of these cars hard on some tight, bumpy canyon roads outside Los Angeles and found it handles quite well.
+We found the CXS more responsive on winding roads in Northern Michigan.
+We later pushed one hard on some tight, bumpy canyon roads outside Los Angeles and found it handled quite well there, also.
 The grip from the tires is tenacious.
-Even when squealing around curves, we found it maintained good composure, not losing its poise the way older American sedans tend to do.
+Even when squealing around curves, the CXS maintained good composure, not losing its poise the way older American sedans tended to do.
 It offered good transient response, meaning it could change directions quickly in hard left-right-left maneuvers.
-In short, it could do all the things shown in the Buick commercials.
-The steering has the same good feel and turn-in power as in the other Lacrosse models, but the ratio is quicker.
-The CXS gets a special Gran Touring suspension with stiffer front and rear stabilizers, as well as Magnasteer electric power steering.
-The optional StabiliTrak suspension package comes with more sophisticated Magnasteer II power steering.
+The quicker steering ratio enhances the good steering feel and turn-in power we noted in the other Lacrosse models, CXS models with optional StabiliTrak feature GM's even more sophisticated Magnasteer II power steering.

-Three different traction control systems are offered: CX and CXL versions use a speed-based setup that works with engine torque and fuel cutoff.
+Three different traction control systems are offered: CX and CXL versions use a speed-based setup that cuts off fuel to reduce engine torque.
 This helps eliminate front wheelspin when accelerating on slippery surfaces, providing more stable control.
 The CXS comes with GM's full-range electronic traction control, which also selectively applies the brakes at one or more wheels as needed to restore traction.

 Buick's long tradition of fine sedans is well-served and continued by the LaCrosse.
 It's a quiet car that impressed us with its steering precision and handling crispness.
 The interior has been given extra attention and that has paid off handsomely.